popham/gulp-dust-render/README.md

 };
 ```

-Use a promise from `rendering-promises` in a task:
+And finally, use a promise from `rendering-promises` in a task:
 ```
 var render = require('gulp-dust-render');
 var partials = require('rendering-promises');